Vaginismus is a condition involving a muscle spasm in the pelvic floor muscles.

 - Treatment, which involves physical and emotional exercises, is usually effective.

-This develops after a woman has already experienced normal sexual function.
-It has not always been present.
+This develops after a person has already experienced expected sexual function.
+Vaginismus has not always been present.
 It can occur at any stage of life, and it may not have happened before.

-It usually stems from a specific event, such as an infection, menopause, a traumatic event, development of a medical condition, relationship issues, surgery, or childbirth.
+This usually stems from a specific event, such as an infection, menopause, a medical condition, surgery, or childbirth.

-Even after any underlying medical condition is corrected, pain can continue if the body has become conditioned to respond in this way.
+Even after a doctor successfully treats any underlying medical condition, the pain can continue if the body has become conditioned to respond in this way.
+Vaginismus

 The symptoms vary between individuals.